WebKit/WebKit/Introduction.md

 Any patch which introduces new test failures or performance regressions may be reverted.
 It’s in your interest to wait for the Early Warning System to fully build and test your patch on all relevant platforms.

-### ChangeLog Files
+### Commit messages

-ChangeLogs are simple text files which provide historical documentation for all changes to the WebKit project.
+Commit messages serve as change logs, providing historical documentation for all changes to the WebKit project.
-All patches require an entry to the ChangeLog.
+Running `git-webkit setup` configures your git hooks to properly generate commit messages.

 The first line contains the date, your full name, and your email address.
 Use this to write up a brief summary of the changes you’ve made.
 Don’t worry about the “Reviewed by NOBODY (OOPS!)” line, the person landing your patch will fill this in.
 There is one ChangeLog per top-level directory.
-If you changed code and tests you will need to edit at least two ChangeLogs.
-`Tools/Scripts/prepare-ChangeLog` script will create stub entries for ChangeLog files based on code changes you made in your Git or Subversion checkouts.

-You should edit these stubs to describe your change, including the full URL to the bug (example entry, note that you can use `--bug` flag).
-(You should set `EMAIL_ADDRESS` and `CHANGE_LOG_NAME` in your environment if you will be running this script frequently.)
 A typical change log entry before being submitted to [bugs.webkit.org](https://bugs.webkit.org/) looks like this:

 ```